Explainer · The $0 NFA Tax Stamp

 A tax stamp used to cost $200 per NFA item.
 That cost is now $0.
 The tax was never the slow part, though — every application still moves through the same ATF review whether the stamp cost $200 or nothing.
 What changed is who files: with the cost barrier gone, more people filed, and the added volume met roughly the same processing capacity.

-That pressure has landed unevenly.
-Form 4 dealer transfers — especially for trusts — have stayed comparatively steady.
-Form 1 builds have been the stalled segment.
-In our latest monthly report, the Form 1 filing frontier — the oldest pending month still clearing approvals in volume — did not move for 23 straight days, which means it fell a month further behind the calendar instead of catching up.
+That pressure landed unevenly.
+Form 4 dealer transfers, especially for trusts, have stayed comparatively steady throughout.
+Form 1 took the weight of it, and through the first half of 2026 its waits grew month over month.
 ATF’s own figures tell the same story from the supply side: Form 1 had finalized a much smaller share of its year-to-date intake than Form 4.

 See where you stand